charliecalvert/CloudNotes/Assignments/WalkingMap.md

 Check list:

-- Image attached to assignment?
 - **WalkingMap.md** in **AllTest** folder in your repository?
+- Three walks included in **WalkingMap.md**?
+- Image showing your **WalkingMap** displayed in your browser attached to assignment?
+Try to show that at least two walks are visible on your page.

 Your url might look vaguely like this: